wilroda/obidosLagoon/README.md

 - Play sound
 - Game Over action
   - Quest is "Find Amphybians", you press on a mamal, game over, restart
-- Go to another scene action
-  - When a quest is done, or if you click on a certain place: not navigation, idea is that whole system is reset after this
-- Disappear/Appear/Toggle action
-- Give quest action

 **UI:**
 - Mouse over interactable objects, makes the cursor change;